 After many more “triggers”, similar to aftershocks after an earthquake, & some full blown palpitations with stomach upsets, we barely made it home in time.
 Poor Scott was feeling real crappy & he had to do most of the driving.
 I managed to gain some strength to drive only a couple of hours from LA while he caught up on some sleep.
 In total, we, er he, drove approx. 13 hours that day/night.

 Home At Last

 Not all vacations are glamorous.
 This one really kicked my behind to the curb, but Scott & I are very excited & grateful we found the town we want to call home in Washington!!
-We did get to hike earlier in our trip where Scott was in toyland photographing his favorite…waterfalls, at Sol Duc.
+We did get to hike Sol Duc earlier in our trip.
+Scott was in toy land photographing waterfalls.
 We also hiked another mile toward Deer Lake, but turned around at a snow covered landslide.
 We thought it wasn’t worth the risk to cross it.
-Ok, maybe I convinced him it didn’t seem safe.
-He was all ready to go.
-Such a rebel.
 Even though that was our only hike, we did find a magical place we hope to backpack soon by putting up with a moment of bumps & pain.
 Thank you pothole road!